Rohit Sharma's struggle with the bat is mental, not technical: Virender Sehwag

 Former India cricketer Virender Sehwag reckons Rohit's problem isn't technical and a lot mental.

-Speaking on Star Sports' Cricket Live, Sehwag said, "Rohit Sharma is not battling with the bowlers but with himself.
+Speaking on Star Sports' Cricket Live show, Virender Sehwag said, "Rohit Sharma is not battling with the bowlers but with himself.
 There is a mental block.
 There's no problem with his batting technique.
 Some confusion is going on in his mind.
 But the day he gets going, we will make up for all the previous matches."

 Former South Africa cricketer Imran Tahir has lauded Kohli for consistently scoring runs and termed it a result of his hard work and dedication.

-Former Australia cricketer Aaron Finch claimed Mumbai Ind' opening batters look confused and that they need to learn from the way CSK opener Ruturaj Gaikwad.
+Former Australia cricketer Aaron Finch claimed Mumbai Indians' opening batters look confused and that they need to learn from the way CSK opener Ruturaj Gaikwad has batted.

-RCB find themselves at the bottom half of the points table but former India cricketer S Sreesanth has backed Faf du Plessis & Co. to bounce back and regain their form.
+RCB find themselves at the bottom half of the points table but former India cricketer S Sreesanth has backed Faf du Plessis and Co. to bounce back and regain their form.

 Meanwhile, the match between KKR and PBKS ended in the latter's win in a last-over thriller and it was their star duo of Andre Russell and Rinku Singh who took KKR home with the latter hitting the winning run on the last ball of the match.